ouster-lidar/ouster-sdk/docs/python/examples/lidar-scan.rst

    :local:
    :depth: 3

-The :py:class:`.LidarScan` class is explained in depth in the `LidarScan reference <reference/lidar-scan>`, which we recommend reading.
+The :py:class:`.LidarScan` class is explained in depth in the :doc:`/reference/lidar-scan`, which we recommend reading.

 We provide example code to aid in understanding.